eliottjohnson/Obsidian-Vault/Programming/MAD-X Lecture/MADX Theory.md

 If you want a dipole turned off, put 10e-12 not zero otherwise it replaces it with k0=angle/l

 quadrupoles:
-if the beam is off centered, the taylor expansion might be inacurate and you shouldn't
+if the beam is off centered, the taylor expansion might be inacurate and you shouldn't eoffset the quadrupole but rather recompute the expansion.

+$\Delta pt$ momentum deviation

+optics is 5D, tracking is 6D

+Dispersion is variation of orbit vs varation of energy